AI-Natural-Language-Processing-Lab/Natural-Language-Processing-1/README.md

   • **iNLTK** : iNLTK is a library specially supports indian langauges. iNLTK aims to provide out of the box support for various NLP tasks

-# Contents : Natural Language Processing HandsOn
+# Contents : Natural Language Processing Hands-On

 ***Part : 1  Introduction to NLTK***